How was the Hunter Board designed and built?

 There are two rods connected with an offset to the center of the deck.
 These two rods connect directly to the wheel.
 When you rotate the deck, these rods push one wheel and pull the opposite wheel.
 To keep the suspension system separate from the steering system, we connected the suspension system to the pivot point on the deck to turn freely.

 To make sure your Hunter Board is agile enough, we built a mechanical turning system with a 25º turning angle.
 It might not sound like much, but with a 25º turning angle, you can do a full circle in a one-lane road.
 This means that you're able to have all the agility you need for your carving session.

 The coexistence of the mechanical turning system with the suspension system gives the Hunter Board agility when you need to carve and stability when you need to go fast, or the road gets rougher.

-To build the Hunter Board's a 1.9 kg 333-Wh lithium-ion battery, we used LG HG2 cells.
+To build the Hunter Board's a 1.9 kg 333-Wh lithium-ion battery, we used LG HG2 cells (10s3p configuration).
 The team chose to use these batteries thanks to its reliability in the long term.

 The battery pack is easily swappable, so if you run out of battery and have no place to charge it, replace the battery, and you're ready to go.